 On the contrary, you can choose a design that is designed to fit a very narrow space and offers street frontage.
 Additionally, it has:

 - Concrete roof tiles

-- Fire rated wall (due to proximity to main house)
+- Fire-rated wall (due to proximity to the main house)

 - Galley style kitchen